hora/politics-of-tech-workshop/research-topics/disability-dongles/README.md

-# Imposter syndrome blames the victim – Worksheet
+# Disability dongles – Worksheet

 You have 60 minutes _including a ten minute break._ 4 questions.
 As a group, decide when in the 60 minutes you want to take your break.